Konrad1991/ETR/README.md

 # Overview

-ETR is an expression template library for C++ with syntax almost similar to R. It provides one class (**sexp**) which can hold a scalar, vector or matrix.
-The type can dynamically be changed during runtime.
+ETR is an expression template library for C++ with syntax almost similar to R. Within this repository the standalone version can be found.
+As the C++ code is used in the R package ast2ast (https://github.com/Konrad1991/ast2ast) also R specific code is included.
-Furthermore, basic arithmetic operations (+, -, \*, /) can be applied to these objects.
-Thus, it is easy to write C++ which almost looks like R code.
+By using *#define STANDALONE* the R specific code is removed.
+The library contains one class:

+    * The main type: template <typename T, typename R = Buffer<T>, typename Trait = VectorTrait> struct Vec;
+There exists also offer containter responsible for storing the memory (typename R).
+Within the standalone library the *Borrow* struct is most importantly.
+See in the documention above about how to use it.
+The class Vec can hold a scalar, vector or a matrix.
+Moreover, the type can change dynamically at runtime.

 # Integrate ETR in your project

 Notably, it is a header-only library and thus can be easly integrated in other projects.
 Simply clone the repository and add the 'etr_bits' folder in your project (can be found in the 'include' folder).
 Afterwards you have to include the 'etr.hpp' file in your codebase (*#include 'etr.hpp'*).
 The file can also be found in the 'include' folder.
 Use of C++17 is required, i.e. compile a program using: 'g++ test.cpp -std=c++17'.
 There is also a problem with older versions of gcc.
 The tests all run successfully using gcc-10.
 Code coverage can be found in folder tests (84.3%).
 How the program works in detail, is explained below using small examples.

 # How to use it